Fenris42/Fenris42.github.io/Unity_Projects.md

 ### Description:

-My first independent project where I was prototyping in a sandbox style by implementing a variety of common game systems in preparation to start a real attempt at making a game.
-This was to allow myself to make mistakes and a mess care free in order to learn how to better implement them in the future while getting more familiar with game development.
+My first independent project.
+I gave myself an introduction to game development by prototyping a project in which I implemented a variety of common game systems.
+I did so in a sandbox environment, which allowed me to experiment freely.

 ### Goals: